 Highlights of the road to Titirangi include Mistletoe Bay and Punga Cove (where you’ll find a really nice resort), but the real gem is saved for the end.
 There are some incredible views over Port Gore and Titirangi Bay and you can drive all the way down to the beach, which is easily one of the best in the Marlborough Sounds.

 There are also other routes veering off the main road to Titirangi — we didn’t explore any of them but Instead I’m sure there are some cool things to see.

 Havelock, Pelorus Bridge and Freedom Camping near the Marlborough Sounds

 It was a long, stomach churning drive back from Titirangi.
 We had a quick look around Havelock and then had some fish and chips and mussels.
 Havelock is the green-lipped mussel capital of the world, so you’ll probably want to try some if you’re there in season.
-From there we drove to Pelorus Bridge, a famous (it was in The Hobbit) swimming spot near Nelson.
+It’s also the next best place to stay in the Marlborough Sounds (after Picton) — check out these Havelock hotels if you’re thinking of staying there.
+From Havelock we drove to Pelorus Bridge, a famous (it was in The Hobbit) swimming spot near Nelson.
 It’s some of the clearest, most still water you’ll see and it’d be an awesome place to swim on a nice day.